Born at Burwash, Sussex.

 He is not shown on the Membership Lists of the Balaclava Commemoration Society in either 1877 or 1879.

-The 1881 Census Return shows George Eastwood as living at No. 14 Rochdale Road, Tonbridge, Kent, a General Labourer, aged 50, born at Burwash, Sussex, with his wife, Emily, aged 48, born at Stanmore, Sussex, and two sons, George, 16, an Apprentice Plumber [died in 1885 aged 20]; and William, 13, a boy Plumber.
+The 1881 Census shows George Eastwood as aged 50, a General Labourer, born at Burwash, Sussex, with his wife, Emily, 48, born at Stanmore, Sussex, and two sons, George, 16, an Apprentice Plumber [died in 1885 aged 20]; and William, 13, a boy Plumber.

 Death registered

-[RM: The GRO records show a George Eastwood registered as dying, aged 72, in the Tunbridge Registration District during the December quarter of 1902.]
+George Eastwood's death, aged 72, was registered in the Tunbridge Registration District during the December Quarter of 1902.
+[RM]

 Registration of death kindly provided by Chris Poole.